pgbouncer/pgbouncer/doc/config.md

 If you need to specify multiple values, use a comma-separated list (e.g.
 `options,extra_float_digits`)

-The postgres protocol allows specifying parameters settings, both direcly as a parameter in the startup packet, or inside the [`options` startup packet][options-startup].
+The Postgres protocol allows specifying parameters settings, both directly as a parameter in the startup packet, or inside the [`options` startup packet][options-startup].
 Parameters specified using both of these methods are supported by `ignore_startup_parameters`.
-It's even possible to include `options` itself in `track_extra_parameters`, which results in any unkown parameters contained inside `options` to be ignored.
+It's even possible to include `options` itself in `track_extra_parameters`, which results in any unknown parameters contained inside `options` to be ignored.